Grayslake, Illinois

 Grayslake is home to the College of Lake County, Grayslake North High School, Grayslake Central High School, the University Center of Lake County and the Lake County Fairgrounds.
-There are tentative plans to develop a lifestyle shopping center on the previous location of the Lake County Fairgrounds.
 At the south end of Grayslake, there are plans for a 641 acre development containing light industry, office space and residential space.

 History

 Early history

 In 1840, Massachusetts-born William M. Gray settled along the then-unnamed Grays Lake.
 Other farmers trickled into the area in 1840s.
 Gray moved to Waukegan in 1845.

 In 1880, the Wisconsin Central Railroad built a line from Fond du Lac, Wisconsin, to Chicago that passed by the east side of Grays Lake.
 In 1886, the railroad built a station there, naming it Grayslake.
 The village incorporated in 1895.